 Professor, Dept. of Special Education

-Erik Carter is an Associate Professor in the Department Special Education at Vanderbilt University and a member of the Vanderbilt Kennedy Center.
-His research and teaching focuses on evidence-based strategies for supporting access to the general curriculum and promoting valued roles in school, work, and community settings for children and adults with intellectual and developmental disabilities.
-Prior to receiving his doctorate, he worked as a high school teacher and transition specialist with youth with significant disabilities.
-He has published widely in the areas of educational and transition services for children and youth with significant disabilities.
-He was the recipient of the Distinguished Early Career Research Award from the Council for Exceptional Children and the Early Career Award from the American Association for Intellectual and Developmental Disabilities, the Patricia L. Sitlington Research in Transition Award from the Division on Career Development and Transition, the Research Award from the Division on Autism and Developmental Disabilities, and the Young Professional Award from the Association of University Centers on Disabilities.
+Erik Carter, Ph.D., FAIDD, is a Professor in the Department Special Education at Vanderbilt University and a Vanderbilt Kennedy Center Investigator.
+His research and teaching focuses on evidence-based strategies for supporting access to the general curriculum and promoting valued roles in school, work, and community settings for children and adults with intellectual disability, autism, and multiple disabilities.
+Prior to receiving his doctorate, he worked as a high school teacher and transition specialist.
+He has published widely in the areas of educational and transition services for children and youth with severe disabilities.
+He was the recipient of the Distinguished Early Career Research Award from the Council for Exceptional Children, the Early Career Award from the American Association for Intellectual and Developmental Disabilities, the Patricia L. Sitlington Research in Transition Award from the Division on Career Development and Transition, the Research Award from the Division on Autism and Developmental Disabilities, and the Young Professional Award from the Association of University Centers on Disabilities.